Tips for Learning and Teaching

 • Avoid giving the student repetitious work as this may lead to students slowing down their work rate to avoid being given extra repetitious work as a ‘reward’ for finishing quickly.
 It is preferable to build extension activities onto the foundation of what has already been learned in new ways.

-• Create opportunities for the student to express what they are learning in non-traditional ways (e.g. PowerPoint® presentations, speeches, web-page productions, inventions, classroom demonstrations, exhibitions, etc).
+• Create opportunities for the student to express what they are learning in non-traditional ways (e.g. PowerPoint® presentations, speeches, web-page productions, inventions, classroom demonstrations, exhibitions, video/film, mind-mapping, etc).

 • Encourage the creation of school displays and enter competitions in the student’s identified area(s) of interest.
-Competitions provide opportunities for the student to research a topic beyond its content in the curriculum and assist in the development of the student’s autonomy.
+Competitions, run by outside organisations, provide opportunities for the student to research a topic beyond its content in the curriculum and assist in the development of the student’s autonomy.

 • Compact the curriculum to render it denser and more complex.
 This involves sifting through and streamlining the curriculum in order to challenge students and provide more time for pursuing accelerated and/or enriched activities.
 It also involves establishing a baseline assessment to ascertain how much of the prescribed material the students have already mastered and how to devise a programme of enrichment.

 • Encourage and facilitate higher-order thinking and questions.
 Encourage critical thinking in relation to the curriculum.
+Encourage comparing, evaluating, critiquing, analysing and creating.
 Allow the student to look for themes, patterns, main features, etc.

 • The student may enjoy assisting peers with their work, which is valuable in terms of creating inclusive school environments.
 It is important, however, not to overuse this strategy and to negotiate it with the students concerned.